 What Was The Purpose Of Emancipation Proclamation

-Dec 04, 2025 · 10 min read
+10 min read

 Main Subheading

 At its heart, the Emancipation Proclamation was a strategic war measure.
 Issued nearly two years into the Civil War, its primary aim was not simply to abolish slavery across the nation, but rather to weaken the Confederacy by depriving it of its enslaved labor force.
-The Confederate economy relied heavily on the forced labor of enslaved people in agriculture, particularly cotton production.
+Think about it: the Confederate economy relied heavily on the forced labor of enslaved people in agriculture, particularly cotton production.
 By declaring enslaved people in Confederate-held territory free, Lincoln hoped to disrupt the South's ability to sustain its war effort.

 Comprehensive Overview